Road Trip Across Wisconsin

 Like any good traveler we had a backup plan.
 Our backup plan led us to Fred and Fuzzy’s, a fun waterfront bar and grill in Sister Bay.
 It has lots of outdoor seating, excellent food and stunning views of the water.
 Parking spots are limited by the restaurant so we had to park up the hill, a 3 minute walk to the restaurant.
 I had a bratwurst and it was fantastic.
 I am really getting into the summers in Wisconsin.

 Our last full day was spent exploring Ephraim and Sister Bay.
 Breakfast was a leisurely stroll over to Chef’s Hat Cafe.
 The food and service was great and they had extra seating nestled among the outside garden.

 Fish Boil and Fire oh my!

 The rest of our afternoon was spent working on some projects back in our room.
 By dinner time we were more than ready to head out.
-Michelle’s mom had made reservations for us at their favorite fish boil so I was excited to experience an authentic Door County tradition!
-It was another short walk over to Old Post Office Restaurant.
+We had reservations at Michelle’s parents favorite fish boil so I was excited to experience an authentic Door County tradition!
+It was another short walk over to Old Post Office Restaurant from our hotel.
 Behind the restaurant they had a huge kettle and fire set up with benches surrounding it.
 I got the hint that something cool was about to happen.